-My wife and I have just come back from a 3 week stay in Smolyan, Bulgaria at the health and restoration center.
+My wife and I have just come back from a 3 week stay in Smolyan, Bulgaria at the Health and Restoration Center (my old clinic).

 It was a real pleasure getting to know Mary and Doug.
-They are marvelous people and I trust that Universe will demonstrate its gratitude for all the great work they do.
+They are marvellous people and I trust that the Universe will demonstrate its gratitude for all the great work they do.

 Staying there and seeing all these difficult cases get better was a real eye-opener.
 I hope they can soon start teaching courses to dozens of health ministers all around the world!

 My wife’s parasites have been greatly improved and we are thankful that we have made the leap of faith and gone to the clinic.
 Our hero is Mr E. from Cambodia whose lung cancer has dramatically improved in just 3 weeks time.
 At the beginning he could barely walk, and towards the end we saw him walking up and down around the lake breathing that densely packed healthy oxygen smile.png I also saw a skin cancer being removed while at the center.